juankuntz/ParEM/torch/README.md

-This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) for the variational autoencode (Section 4.2).
+This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) for the generator model (Section 4.2).
 These examples are written in [torch](https://github.com/pytorch/pytorch).
 We recommend running these examples on Google Colab.